-The Coalition for Sugar Reform is an alliance of consumers, food and beverage manufacturers, trade advocacy groups, environmental organizations, taxpayer watchdog organizations, responsible government advocates, think tanks, and other interests.
+The Coalition for Sugar Reform is a broad-based group of food and beverage manufacturers, trade associations, environmental advocates, taxpayer watchdog organizations, responsible government advocates, think tanks and other organizations.

 Americans for Tax Reform

 Americans for Tax Reform was founded in 1985 by Grover Norquist at the request of President Reagan, and opposes all tax increases as a matter of principle.
 The organization believes in a system in which taxes are simpler, flatter, more visible and lower than they are today.
 The government’s power to control one’s life derives from its power to tax.
 ATR believes that power should be minimized.